You are here

 - After having been awarded a baccalaureate degree at another accredited college or university by completing a second program of study and at least 30 additional credit hours at Bloomsburg University.

 If a particular course is required in both degree programs, it cannot be credited as part of the 30 semester hours requirement for completion of the second degree.

 Courses used to meet program of study requirements are subject to review by the department after an interval of five years.
 In particular, after five years a student may be required to repeat courses in the program of study or not be allowed to apply previously completed courses toward the program of study for the second degree.

-- Barring any holds on student’s records, a final, unofficial transcript that can be copied, along with your diploma, will be sent to your legal address approximately six weeks or less after all grades have been reported.
+Barring any holds on students' records, a final, unofficial transcript that can be copied, along with your diploma, will be sent to the legal address of the graduates approximately six weeks or less after all grades have been reported.

-- Requests for official transcripts from the Registrar’s Office must include name, student ID number, signature, and address for forwarding the transcript.
+Requests for Official Transcripts must be processed from your MyHusky account, under other academic, choose TRANSCRIPT: REQUEST OFFICIAL.
 Indicate "hold for degree" on the request, and the official transcript will be mailed after the degree has been granted.
-Requests can be made in person or mailed.
 There is no fee for this service.
-Transcript request forms are available in the Registrar's Office or online at http://www.bloomu.edu/forms/registrar/TranscriptInfo.pdf
+Students can no longer pick up transcripts in the Registrar's office.
+All transcripts must be mailed.

 Voter Registration Cancellation